Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Experimental design and results

 \subsection{Compressing dimensionality leads to orthogonal weights}

-We next train the first convolutional blocks on CIFAR10 by varing \(\alpha\) from 0 to 1 with a step increase of 0.1 to investigate the effect of the trade-off factor \(\alpha\) on weight optimization.
-Each column in Fig.~\ref{fig2}\textbf{a} displays the weights of the ten channels with the highest standard deviation of the weights among all channels that trained under certain \(\alpha\).
+We next train the first convolutional blocks on CIFAR10 by varying \(\alpha\) from 0 to 1 with a step increase of 0.1 to investigate the effect of the trade-off factor \(\alpha\) on weight optimization.
+Each column in Fig.~\ref{fig2}\textbf{a} displays the weights of the ten channels with the highest standard deviation in their weights among all channels trained under a given \(\alpha\).
 The plots indicate a transition point at \(\alpha=0.5\).
 When \(\alpha > 0.5\) is applied for training, the channel weights collapse into a similar pattern, suggesting the limited capacity of the layer to learn a varied combination of input features.
 In contrast, when \(\alpha \le 0.5\), diverse weight patterns emerge.

 To quantify this observation, we compute the cosine orthogonality score (COS) of the kernels, defined as